Akshaykadam66/Cloud-Computing-Project/README.md

 >the future enhancement of this project can include features like online-mode payment. there no
 >GUI developed for this particular project, the communication can happen through API testing tool
->postman the requests made to the application will gracfully handled by the API in the background!
+>postman the requests made to the application will be gracfully handled by the API in the background!